dolthub/cold-marketing/01-24-2023-dolt-insurance-pitch.md

 *subject* Version Controlled MySQL Replica

 What are your biggest database worries?
-A bad update, dropped customer table, restoring from backup, and then having to piece together the lost changes?
+Everyone has heard stories about a bad query that deleted tables and crashed apps.
+Sure you have logs and backups for recovery but they are limited.

-Imagine that your database backup behaved like a Git repo.
+Now imagine that your database backup behaved like a Git repo.
 An audit log of every cell, time travel, and branches for development.

 Destructive query?
 Just roll back to the previous working state, debug prod with diffs, and create a patch.
+Downtime is now minutes instead of hours or days.

-A Dolt database replica gives you all of that.
-A small edition to your stack, no migration required.
+A Dolt database replica gives you all of that with about 15 minutes of work.

-Would you like to learn how to set this up?
+Happy to share more if you're interested.

 #signature

-Email #14(follow up t0 #13)
+Email #14(follow up to #13)

 Thoughts on above?